bai-peter/BAI-Research-Papers/README.md

 This research examines the emerging phenomenon of real-time dynamic pricing in grocery retail, analyzing how traditional shelf-based commerce is evolving into a sophisticated exchange economy.
 Through market microstructure analysis, the study reveals how grocery stores are implementing algorithmic pricing strategies that respond to real-time demand signals, inventory levels, and competitive dynamics.

 The paper investigates the transformation of static grocery pricing into a dynamic, data-driven system where prices fluctuate based on factors including time-of-day demand patterns, inventory turnover rates, and cross-product elasticity effects.
-This shift represents a fundamental change in retail economics, creating what the author terms a "shelf-based exchange economy."
+This shift represents a fundamental change in retail economics, creating what I term a "shelf-based exchange economy."

 ## Key Findings